supabase/realtime/forum/README.md

 * Concurrent `join/3` calls for the same fresh group dedup into **one** RPC; the rest of the callers piggyback on the in-flight `:occupied_pending` state.
 * The Scope GenServer never blocks on an RPC — it dispatches the call to a short-lived worker process and parks the waiters in `{:occupied_pending, [from | …]}`.
 The worker reports back with `{:rpc_done, …}`.

-### How leave works (and the cooldown)
+### How leave works (the cooldown, and the batched vacant flush)

 `leave/3` just does `Forum.Partition.leave`.
 When the local count for the group goes 1 → 0, Partition emits a `[:forum, scope, :group, :vacant]` telemetry event.
 Scope picks this up and enters the **cooldown** state for the group (default 30 s, configurable via `:vacancy_cooldown_ms`).
 During cooldown:

 * The designated still believes we hold the group — no RPC has been sent.
 * If a new `join/3` arrives, Scope cancels the cooldown timer and goes back to `:occupied` — no network traffic.
 This is the whole reason cooldown exists: a quick join/leave/join cycle costs zero RPCs.
-* If the cooldown expires with the group still empty, Scope sends a `:vacant` RPC to the current designated.
-Failure here is logged and tolerated — the designated will clean stale entries on its next rebalance anyway.
+* If the cooldown expires with the group still empty, the group moves to `:vacant_queued`.

+A periodic **vacant flush** (every `:vacant_flush_interval_ms`, default 5 s) then drains the queue: it buckets all `:vacant_queued` groups by their *current* designated and sends **one** `:vacant_batch` RPC per designated (groups designated to self are pruned locally).
+On success the groups are forgotten; **on failure they go back to `:vacant_queued`** and the next flush retries them.
+The flush is therefore self-draining: a transient RPC failure — or a designated that was briefly overloaded — no longer leaves a permanently stale `{group, node}` entry, because the group keeps being re-sent until the designated acknowledges it.
+Because the designated computed at flush time is always the current one, a rebalance that moved a queued group's designation simply routes the next flush to the right node.

 ---